C. Difficile Infection (CDI) Overview

 The major risk factor for CDI is taking antibiotics in the previous several weeks, but sometimes it occurs even without prior antibiotic use.
 High-risk antibiotics are clindamycin, cephalosporins, and quinolones (i.e. ciprofloxaxin, levofloxacin).
 Major risk factors are older age, weakened immune system, having other illnesses, and being in a hospital or a long-term care facility.
 However, even healthy individuals who have not had antibiotics can develop CDI.
 Patients with inflammatory bowel disease (Crohn’s disease or ulcerative colitis) are more likely to get CDI, and may be sicker than patients with IBD alone or CDI alone.
 Many studies have also suggested that use of acid suppressive medications (proton pump inhibitors) may increase the risk of CDI.
 Individuals can pick up C. difficile by ingesting spores that are all around in the environment, especially in hospitals.
 Infected individuals excrete spores, and transmission among patients in hospital has been well documented.

 While antibiotics are effective in treating most cases of CDI, the symptoms recur after the end of treatment in 10-20% of cases.
 This is called recurrent CDI and usually occurs 1–2 weeks after stopping treatment.
 After a recurrence, the chance of further recurrences goes up to 40-60%, perhaps because one is using an antibiotic to treat a disease caused by antibiotics.
 We presume that the normal colonic bacteria have not had a chance to recolonize.
-A common treatment is to give vancomycin in a pulsed regimen – taking it one day but then skipping a day, and increasing the number of days between doses.
-Perhaps this allows the normal bacteria to return on the “off antibiotic” days.
-The most effective treatment, however, is fecal microbiota transplant, also known as stool transplant.
+Current recommendations for the treatment of recurrent CDI include a vancomycin taper over six to eight weeks or fidaxomicin for ten days.
+Bezlotuxumab is a recently approved drug to prevent recurrent infections and is given as a one-time IV infusion during a course of antibiotics for CDI.
+The most effective treatment, however, is fecal microbiota transplant (FMT).
+FMT is typically administered via colonoscopy where stool from a healthy donor is instilled into the colon of a patient with recurrent CDI.
 In studies, it has been effective in over 90% of patients who received the treatment, and has been proven effective with several randomized controlled trials.
+There are ongoing clinical trials using oral encapsulated forms of FMT, which are the future of this “drug.”

 Wise antibiotic policies, by using narrow-spectrum agents when directed and avoiding unnecessary use of broad-spectrum antibiotics, are key in the prevention of CDI.
 Environmental cleaning is important – especially hand washing with soap and water, since alcohol gels do not inactivate spores.
 In hospitals, everyone entering the room of a patient with CDI should wear a gown, gloves, and use disposable equipment.